 The identified market settings should be tested to verify if they correspond to the best alternatives for the social welfare point of view.
-We analysed two particularly interesting cases: the constrained duopoly (violet area in Fig. 3), and the PBSR constrained monopoly (red area in Fig. 3).
+We would like to focus on two particularly interesting cases: the constrained duopoly (violet area in Fig. 3), and the PBSR monopoly (white area in Fig. 3).